cipher-shad0w/TimeTracker/README.md

 ## <span id="about"></span> :dart: About

-Time Tracker is a modern Python desktop application for tracking, analyzing, and visualizing work time.
+Time Tracker is a modern Electron-based desktop application for tracking, analyzing, and visualizing work time.
 It is designed for professionals and freelancers to manage project efforts, client work, and personal productivity with powerful filtering and reporting features.

 ---